Emanuele Castellano

 One of Venzone's main attractions is the cathedral of Santa Maria Assunta, dating back to the 14th century and with a 66-meter high bell tower, which offers a spectacular view of the town and its surroundings.
 Venzone is also famous for its gastronomy, especially its cured meats, such as San Daniele ham and smoked bacon, and local wines such as Friulano and Ribolla Gialla.

-In spring, the village comes alive with vibrant colors and floral scents, creating an enchanting atmosphere among its ancient streets and surrounding landscapes.
+In spring, these villages come alive with vibrant colors and floral scents, creating an enchanting atmosphere among its ancient streets and surrounding landscapes.

 14. Palladian villas, immersed in Unesco World Heritage gardens of Veneto